breatheco-de/exercise-collaborative-html-website/README.md

 Use this project to practice your students skills in GIT while developing a porfolio website.

-Each working works on a different file, for a different part of the website and the teacher can run the entire website.
+Each student works on a different file, for a different part of the website and the teacher can run the entire website.
 The PHP code will take care of putting all the pieces together.

 ## Instructions